-- 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within the first half term of joining the school.
-This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, how to record and the remit of the role of the Designated Safeguarding Lead (DSL).
-The training will also include information about whistle-blowing in respect of concerns about another adult's behaviour and suitability to work with children. - 4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education' DfE (2019); In order to achieve this, we will ensure that: - all members of staff will undertake appropriate safeguarding training on an annual basis. - we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively; - 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternative staff members are and what the recording and reporting system is.
-(See Appendix B). - 4.5 The DSL, the alternative designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend appropriate training.
-In addition to formal training, the DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role. - 4.6 Our Governing Body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school. - 4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex A of 'Keeping Children Safe in Education' (2019) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation.
-In addition, throughout the school year we will brief staff on key issues identified within Keeping Children Safe 2019.
+They will receive safeguarding training during their induction period within the first half term of joining the school.
+This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, how to record concerns and the role of the Designated Safeguarding Lead (DSL).
+The training will also include information about whistle blowing in respect of concerns about another adult's behaviour and suitability to work with children.

+- 4.2 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education' DfE (2020); In order to achieve this, we will ensure that: - all members of staff will undertake appropriate safeguarding training on an annual basis. - we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively; - 4.3 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of who the DSL and alternative staff members are and what the recording and reporting system is.
+(See Appendix B). - 4.4 The DSL, the other designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend appropriate training.
+In addition to formal training, the DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role. - 4.5 The Governing Body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard children. - 4.6 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex A of 'Keeping Children Safe in Education' (2020) provides links to guidance on specific safeguarding issues.
+In addition, throughout the school year we will brief staff on key issues identified by the school.